 Coal

 Coal is a sedimentary rock composed primarily of carbon, along with varying amounts of hydrogen, oxygen, nitrogen, and sulfur.
 It is formed from the remains of land plants that accumulated in swamps and peat bogs millions of years ago.
 Over time, these plant remains were buried under layers of sediment, subjected to increasing pressure and heat, and gradually transformed into coal.
 The quality of coal, or its rank, depends on the degree of transformation, with higher-rank coals such as anthracite having a higher carbon content and energy density than lower-rank coals such as lignite.
-Coal is primarily used for electricity generation, where it is burned to produce steam that drives turbines.
+So naturally, coal is primarily used for electricity generation, where it is burned to produce steam that drives turbines.
 It is also used in the production of steel and other industrial processes.

 Oil (Petroleum)